The psychological highways, byways and cul-de-sacs of office management

 Knight, C.P., & Haslam, S.A.
 (2010b).
 The Relative Merits of Lean, Enriched, and Empowered Offices: An Experimental Examination of the Impact of Workspace Management, Journal of Experimental Psychology: Applied, 16, 158 – 172.

 Tyler, T.R., & Blader, S (2000).
-Procedural justice, social identity and behavioral engagement.
+Procedural justice, social identity and behavioural engagement.
 Philadelphia, PA: Psychology Press

 Editor’s footnote: